-Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under
+Since 2011, Estonia has two parallel systems for the taxation of private individuals’ investment income:

 You can also declare income from securities under both systems.

-be paid with the tax return of the following year.
-However, if you make a loss for the year, you can carry it over to the next
+a return to be submitted in 2024).
+However, if you make a loss for the year, you can carry it over to the next year.
+Under

-When you use the investment account system (i.e., you use an investment current account in addition to the
+When you use the investment account system you declare deposits and withdrawals of funds made to a bank

 Generally, profit or loss can arise in two ways.